gallantlab/motion_energy_matlab/README.md

 ## QUICKSTART/USAGE
-The codes accept movie/image stimulus inputs and return the energy feature outputs.
-To test the codes, please prepare the sample stimuli in a 4D array of [X x Y x Color x Time], as in [this](https://www.dropbox.com/s/svo55behbw3m1zy/nishimoto_2011_val_1min.mat?dl=0) example data, and run ComputeMotionEnergy.m in MATLAB:
+The main functions accept movie/image stimulus inputs and return the energy feature outputs.
+To test the code, you can use one of two methods.
+Either: (1) Use the sample data we have provided ([click here to download](https://www.dropbox.com/s/svo55behbw3m1zy/nishimoto_2011_val_1min.mat?dl=0)).
+You should save the file somewhere on your Matlab path as `'nishimoto_2011_val_1min.mat'`.
+Or, (2) prepare your own set of movie frames in a 4D array of [X x Y x Color x Time].
+For now, the code only supports square images (it may run for rectangular images, but the filters may be stretched and may give unexpected results).
+If you choose (2), you will need to change a line in `ComputeMotionEnergy.m`

+Then run ComputeMotionEnergy.m in MATLAB:

 ```